Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Virgin Atlantic

-Here at Million Mile Secrets we like Big Travel with Small Money, but we also like to keep things simple!
-I personally think Chase points are the easiest type of points to use, and I recommend starting with them if you are just getting into our hobby (that’s what I started with!).
+We’re all about free travel, but we also like to keep things simple.
+Chase Ultimate Rewards points are among the easiest type of points to use, and we recommend them if you are just getting started in the wonderful world of miles and points.

-Our favorite card for beginners is the Chase Sapphire Preferred.
-And the Freedom Unlimited isn’t too far behind!
-Especially if you’re looking to supercharge your Chase Ultimate Rewards points earning with the Chase trifecta.
+Our favorite first credit card for beginners is the Chase Sapphire Preferred, and the Chase Freedom Unlimited isn’t too far behind — especially if you’re looking to supercharge your Chase Ultimate Rewards points earning with the Chase trifecta.

-If you are just getting started in the miles and points world, another reason to consider the Freedom Unlimited early on is Chase’s “5/24” rule.
-If you have opened 5 or more cards in the last 24 months (not counting Chase small business cards and certain other business cards), it’s unlikely you’ll be approved for most Chase cards, including the Freedom Unlimited.
+Another reason for beginners to consider the Freedom Unlimited early on is the Chase “5/24” rule.
+If you have opened five or more cards in the last 24 months (not counting Chase small business cards and certain other business cards), it’s unlikely you’ll be approved for most Chase cards, including the Chase Freedom Unlimited.

-Because Chase has some of the best travel credit cards, it’s smart to start with those so you don’t get shut out because of 5/24.
+It’s smart to start with those so you don’t get shut out because of 5/24, because Chase has some of the best credit cards for travel.

 The Chase Freedom Unlimited is great for beginners and seasoned miles and points experts alike.
-Many of us on the Million Mile Secrets team have this card in our wallets!
+Many of us on the MMS team have this card in our wallets.

 If you’d rather not keep track of category bonuses, the Freedom Unlimited is a terrific choice.
-You’ll earn 1.5% cash back (1.5X Chase Ultimate Rewards points per $1) on all purchases with no limit.
+Let us know what you think of the card.
+And you can learn more about Chase Ultimate Rewards points here: